 Some leakage is easily found; some take time to seek out with careful analysis.
 Every percentage point that can be added back to the EBITDA is worth the energy of a review.

 The leakage can range from sales productivity losses, unaligned business processes, job role creepage, overstaffing hidden behind layers of incorrectly understood capacity, marketing spending without an expected ROI, sales leads that go unanswered, poor sales territory alignment and poor sales documentation that did not support the sales process being managed to a conclusion.
-In isolation, none of these points were deemed a problem.
+In isolation, none of these points was deemed a problem.

-The list can be exhaustive and when you start to put these all together you can be losing top-line revenue PLUS corroding the bottom line.
+The list can be exhaustive, and when you start to put these all together, you can be losing top-line revenue PLUS corroding the bottom line.

 Sales leakage has many similarities to Lean Thinking for manufacturing as we set out in our Lean Sales and Marketing services.
 It requires a well-planned project of analysis and identification, followed by a series of actions to address and improve.